 Economic policy makers are cognisant of the social impact and cost resulting from economic migration.
 The overall contribution made by migrants to the Irish economy should outweigh the possible costs arising from the public services availed of by the migrant and his or her dependants.
 Therefore, a managed employment permits’ system is operated, to maximise the benefits of migration while minimising the risk of disrupting Ireland’s labour market.

 Current Government policy is to issue Employment Permits for the employment of non-EEA nationals for specific vacancies and in response to employer demand.

 A key factor for economic growth in the Government’s Action Plan for Jobs and other policy instruments is the continued growth of high-value export-based sectors.
 If those sectors do not have access to a skilled labour pool, their ability to grow will be restricted.
-A nuanced approach to the granting of employment permits is required in the current economy, with its over-supply of labour in many sectors combined with an under-supply of certain skilled labour in key sectors.
+A nuanced approach to the granting of employment permits is required, prioritising resident and EEA job seekers, while enabling enterprise to access workers from outside the EEA where their skills or labour are key to supporting growth.
 Employment permits criteria are eased for those employers and sectors best positioned to grow Ireland’s economy i.e. employers capable of achieving a net national benefit to Ireland through exports or inward investment.

 In framing policy regarding employment permits, thought is given to wider policy instruments that are also available in meeting the challenges presented by skills shortages.
 Migration in itself is not a sustainable long-term overall solution to skills shortages.
 It is intended to complement the primary policy objective of Government, the up-skilling of the resident population at all levels.
 Policy makers are cognisant that migration can, in some circumstances, help to perpetuate skills shortages in the economy, by reducing latent demand for such skills.